Gershom Jacques Van Brunt: Early life

+Career

 In the spring of 1861, he was assigned to the command of the steam frigate Minnesota.
 There he was employed in the severe and trying blockade service at Hampton Roads and also took an important part in the reduction of the Hatteras Forts.
 He was subsequently entrusted with the supervision and equipment of the expedition to New Orleans under General Banks.
 At the time of his death he was acting under the orders of the War Department as Inspector of Transports for the New England District.
 He received his commission as Commodore in July 1862.

 When the USS Minnesota was recommissioned on 2 May 1861 with Van Brunt in command, it became flagship of the Atlantic Blockading Squadron, commanded by Flag Officer Silas Stringham.
 She arrived at Hampton Roads, Virginia, on 13 May and the next day captured the schooners Mary Willis, Delaware Farmer, and Emily Ann.
 Minnesota took the bark Winfred on the 25th and the bark Sally McGee on 26 June.
 Schooner Sally Mears became her prize 1 July and bark Mary Warick struck her colors to the steam frigate on the 10th.

 After a battle with the CSS Virginia, the Minnesota was forced up onto mud bank.
 All night tugs worked to haul her off, but to no avail.
 However, during the night USS Monitor arrived.
 "All on board felt we had a friend that would stand by us in our hour of trial," Van Brunt wrote in his official report the day after the engagement.